pascallaub/project-managing-tool/README.md

-# Projekt Management Tool
+# Project Management Tool

-## Installation

-Python 3 muss auf deinem Rechner installiert sein.
-Speichere den Code in einer Datei, z.B. projektmanager.py.

-## Ausführung

-Um das Skript auszuführen, öffne ein Terminal und navigiere in das Verzeichnis, in dem die Datei gespeichert ist.
-Verwende dann folgenden Befehl:
+## This tool is a representation of my learning process in Python.